GBaath/Portfolio/UnrealProductConfigurator/README.md

 </details>

-I also reduced a whole lot of blueprint dependencies from the preset project by nesting a lot of things that were completely unnecessarily sharing scope, actually making a night and day difference when it comes to navigating and scripting.
+I also reduced a whole lot of blueprint dependencies from the preset project by nesting a lot of things that were completely unnecessarily sharing scope, making a night and day difference when it comes to navigating and scripting.
-This is a lot nicer to work with compared to the somewhat confusing mess that is the preset product configurator preset.

 [BlueprintLink](https://blueprintue.com/blueprint/2s5nlr5o/)
 <img src="Images\VManagerControls_demo.png" width="50%"/>